 Arnold, a fairly new church member, wanted to contribute to the church and decided to volunteer for the church finance office.
-Prior to volunteering, Arnold, like most church members, didn't realize how much work would be required, in order to maintain a sense of financial balance within the church.
+Before volunteering, Arnold, like most church members, didn't realize how much work would be required, to maintain a sense of financial balance within the church.

 The Three Part Machine

 - Collection - Each church member is given an envelope, in which he or she can determine, where they would like their funds to be allocated.
 Options on most envelopes are as follows: Tithes, Offering, Church Building Fund and other, to name a few.
 The envelopes are then placed in an offering plate during church service.
-Once the offering plate is collected, it is immediately taken to the finance room, and locked up until the end of service.
+Once the offering plate is collected, it is immediately taken to the finance room and locked up until the end of service.
 Once church service is complete, the individuals that work in the finance office, then proceed to their church duties.

 - Sorting - One duty that can be tedious at times, once the money is collected from the church members, is sorting through donations.
 Arnold goes through each envelope, one by one, and must determine whether the envelope contains a check or cash.
 Once this is determined, Arnold must verify that the cash taken out of the envelope, matches the amount that was written on the outer portion of the envelope.
 If a check is in the envelope, the amount is recorded, then copies of the checks are made before they are deposited in the bank, later in the week.
 The cash is also recorded then deposited in the bank, within the same week that donations were given.

-In order to prevent discrepancies from taking place, it is important for the church finance office to be well organized and the first step is often, having efficient software.
-At this time, Arnold's church uses a package called "Revelation" through QuickBooks accounting software, to track the individual donations that are made to the church.
+In order to prevent discrepancies from taking place, the church finance office needs to be well organized and the first step is often, having efficient software.
+At this time, Arnold's church uses a package called Revelation through QuickBooks accounting software, to track the individual donations that are made to the church.
 The Revelation package allows each and every dollar donated throughout the year, to be well accounted for, based on each individual that has made a donation.
 At the end of each year, the church members that made donations, receive a statement, to use for tax purposes.
-This task would be a difficult one, if the church accounting software was not used to streamline the accounting process for the church and help maintain organization of the church finance records.
+This task would be a difficult one if the church accounting software was not used to streamline the accounting process for the church and help maintain an organization of the church finance records.

 For quite some time, Arnold wondered how his church maintained financial order, moved forward each week in a smooth manner and didn’t have misappropriation of funds.
 Throughout each year, so many people gave donations and so many bills needed to be paid within the church.
 The accountancy standard that the church used, to avoid misappropriation of funds was a simple one, separation of duties & a check and balance system.
-At no time was any one person left alone with the checks or cash in the finance office.
+At no time was anyone person left alone with the checks or cash in the finance office.
 Each person working in the finance office was given his or her own task to complete but in the form of teams, to prevent any possible false reporting from taking place.

-According to the Yale University Finance Department, in regards to the "Separation of Duties" there should not be any one individual to "Initiate transaction, approve transaction, record transaction, reconcile balances, handle assets or review reports".
+According to the Yale University Finance Department, in regards to the Separation of Duties there should not be any one individual to Initiate transaction, approve transaction, record transaction, reconcile balances, handle assets or review reports.

-Another safeguard taken by Arnold's church, is an initialing verification system.
+Another safeguard taken by Arnold's church is an initialling verification system.
 Before the cash and checks are taken to the bank, the treasurer and church secretary, are required to place their initials on record, to confirm that the amount verified in cash and checks is correct and has in no way been tampered with.
 If any discrepancies are found, the money must be counted again and any red flags to appear in the church accounting software, must be reviewed.